parakatta/Bellabeat_case_study/README.md

 # Bellabeat - a case study
 Google Data Analytics Capstone Project
-This is a Bellabeat data analysis case study titled “How Can a Wellness Technology Company Play It Smart?” in Google’s eight-course Data Analytics Professional Certificate program.
+This is a Bellabeat data analysis case study titled “How Can a Wellness Technology Company Play It Smart?” in Google’s Data Analytics Professional Certification program.

-In this case study, I assumed the role of a junior data analyst of the marketing analytics team at Bellabeat, a high-tech manufacturer of health-focused products for women.
+In this case study, I assumed the role of a junior data analyst of the marketing analytics team at [Bellabeat](https://bellabeat.com/), a high-tech manufacturer of health-focused products for women.

 Using tools such as BigQuery, Google Sheets, Kaggle Notebooks and Tableau, I conducted an analysis of Fitbit usage dataset generated on 2016.
 The data analysis was conducted in six phases :
 > #### ASK